polkadot-js/apps/README.md

 ## development

-Contrubutions are welcome!
+Contributions are welcome!

 To start off, this repo (along with others in the [@polkadot](https://github.com/polkadot-js/) family) uses yarn workspaces to organise the code.
-As such, after cloning dependencies should be installed via `yarn`, not via npm.
-(Lerna is onnly used on CI to incement package versions, as such no bootstrapping is needed.)
+As such, after cloning dependencies _should_ be installed via `yarn`, not via npm, the latter will result in broken dependencies.

 To get started -